A copositive formulation for the stability number of infinite graphs: Copositive kernels and completely positive measures

 \subsection{Copositive kernels}

 In \eqref{eq:copositive integral definition} we defined a kernel to be copositive by integrating it with nonnegative continuous functions.
 Instead of using nonnegative continuous functions we can also define copositivity by means of finite nonnegative delta measures.
-For the larger class of positive definite kernels this is a classical fact, realized for instance by Bochner \cite[Lemma 1]{Bochner}, see also Folland \cite[Proposition 3.35]{Folland1995a}:
+For the larger class of positive definite kernels this is a classical fact which holds under the same assumptions on $V$ and $\omega$ as imposed here, as realized for instance by Bochner \cite[Lemma 1]{Bochner}, see also Folland \cite[Proposition 3.35]{Folland1995a}:

 A kernel $K \in C(V \times V)_{\sym}$ is called \emph{positive (semi-)definite} if

 where $C(V)$ denotes the space of continuous functions.
 Bochner~\cite{Bochner} proved that a kernel $K \in C(V \times V)_{\sym}$ is positive semidefinite if and only if for any choice $x_{1}, \ldots, x_{N}$ of finitely many points in $V$, the matrix $(K(x_{i},x_{j}))_{i,j=1}^{N}$ is positive semidefinite.